 Ovarian Vein Embolization

 Ovarian vein embolization is a minimally invasive treatment for pelvic congestion syndrome, a painful condition resulting from the presence of enlarged or varicose veins in the pelvis.
-It helps relieve pain by using imaging guidance and a catheter to close off faulty veins so they can no longer enlarge with blood.
-Embolization is a highly effectively way of controlling bleeding and much less invasive than open surgery.
+It helps relieve pain by using imaging guidance and a catheter to close off abnormal veins so they can no longer enlarge with blood.
+Embolization is a highly effective way of treating veins and much less invasive than open surgery.

 Tell your doctor if there's a possibility you are pregnant and discuss any recent illnesses, medical conditions, allergies and medications you're taking, including herbal supplements and aspirin.
 You may be advised to stop taking aspirin, vitamin E, nonsteroidal anti-inflammatory drugs (NSAIDs) or blood thinners several days prior to your procedure.
 You should have nothing to eat or drink after midnight the night before.
 Plan to be admitted to the hospital on the morning of your procedure, leave jewelry at home, and wear loose, comfortable clothing.
 You may be asked to wear a gown.